IBM-EPBL/IBM-Project-23144-1659869278/README.md

  # Smart Lender
  ## Introduction:
- <p> <blockquote>Almost every bank's fundamental business is loan distribution.
+ <p>&nbsp;&nbsp; Almost every bank's fundamental business is loan distribution.
 The majority of the bank's assets
 are directly derived from the profit made from the loans distributed by the bank.
 The primary goal in the banking industry is to place their funds in safe hands.
 Today, many banks/financial organizations grant loans following a lengthy verification and validation process, but there is no guarantee that the chosen applicant is the most deserving of all applicants.
-We can forecast whether a given application is safe or not using this approach, and the entire feature validation procedure is automated using machine learning techniques such as Exploratory Data Analysis, Feature Engineering, Logistic Regression.</blockquote></p>
+We can forecast whether a given application is safe or not using this approach, and the entire feature validation procedure is automated using machine learning techniques such as Exploratory Data Analysis, Feature Engineering, Logistic Regression.</p>
   There are numerous hazards associated with bank loans, both for the bank and for those who obtain them.
 Risk analysis in bank loans necessitates an awareness of what risk entails.
 Risk refers to the likelihood of specific outcomes—or the uncertainty of those outcomes—particularly a current negative danger to